What To Do With Green Tomatoes—Including Recipes!

 And here are the ingredients: 4 cups or approximately one liter of chopped green tomatoes, a diced green pepper, 2 chopped-up apples or pears, an optional hot chili pepper, chopped, one medium diced onion, 3 cloves of minced garlic, 2 tablespoons of fresh ginger, minced, the rind and juice of one large lemon, half a cup or 120ml of white or rice wine vinegar, half a cup or 120ml of sugar, a half teaspoon of salt, half a teaspoon of coriander seeds, 2 teaspoons of mustard seeds, and – almost there! – a quarter teaspoon each of cinnamon, allspice, and turmeric.

 Warm it all up on medium to high heat, stirring continuously until it comes to a boil.
 Once it does, turn down the heat to low and simmer for about 45 minutes to an hour until the chutney’s reduced to a pleasingly thick consistency.
 Don’t forget to stir it from time to time so it doesn’t stick, especially as it thickens.
 Spoon the chutney into hot, sterilized jars and leave to cool.
-Keep the chutney in the refrigerator for up to two weeks or, to extend the lifespan of your chutney to up to two years, process it in a water bath.
+Keep the chutney in the refrigerator for up to two weeks or, to extend its lifespan by up to two years, process it in a water bath.
 See our guide on water bath canning if you’ve never done it before.

 Green Tomato Salsa

 A similar recipe is for green tomato salsa.
-Here’s a recipe that is simple and fresh tasting!
-It’s so delicious with chips, added to BLT or quesadilla, served with catfish or meat, served over a roasted sweet potato, with buttered cornbread, or atop cream cheese and crackers.
+Here’s a simple and fresh-tasting recipe!
+It’s so delicious with chips, added to a BLT or quesadilla, served with catfish or meat, over a roasted sweet potato, with buttered cornbread, or atop cream cheese and crackers.

 See out Green Tomato Salsa Recipe.